ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 * __launch/demo.launch__: This is the most basic startup file.
 It opens RVIZ where the planning capability can be tested without needing to run either a simulation or a robot hardware.
 * __launch/move_group.launch__: This file will be used when MoveIt! is to be used in connection with a simulation or a robot hardware

-Both of these launch files combine other launch files contained in the launch folder.
-Those other files start up a specific module for MoveIt! respectively.
+Both of launch files call other launch files contained in the launch folder which start up specific MoveIt! modules respectively.

-Whenever something needs to be changed within the MoveIt! configuration package, the Setup Assistant can simply be run again with the already existing package being loaded instead of creating a new package.
-Running the Setup Assistant again will only update files where changes apply.

-The configuration files can also be modified manually.
-In fact, we will do so during the remainder of this tutorial.
-In such case the Setup Assistant will notify you that configuration files have been edited outside the Setup Assistant.

 <a href="#top">top</a>